Skip to Content

 3. Boston Roll

-The Boston roll is an uramaki roll that is made from poached shrimp, avocado and cucumber.
-In addition, it is topped with tobiko or masago, which gives the Boston Roll it’s signature red or orange color and adds a salty crunch to the roll.
+The Boston roll is an uramaki roll that is made from poached shrimp, avocado, and cucumber.
+In addition, it’s topped with tobiko or masago which gives the Boston Roll it’s signature red or orange color and adds a salty crunch to the roll.

 For a more thorough discussion and a delicious Boston Roll recipe you can make at home along with a video, check this article out: How to Prepare Boston Roll Sushi